Kanrantei is just a 5-minute walk from Matsushima-Kaigan Station.

-Kanrantei (観瀾亭), a beautiful Momoyama-style teahouse, sits peacefully overlooking Matsushima Bay.
-Its name means “place to view ripples on water,” which perfectly describes the calm, scenic view of the sea and nearby islands.
-Originally built in Kyoto by Toyotomi Hideyoshi, the teahouse was gifted to Date Masamune, a powerful samurai lord.
-His son later moved it to this tranquil location in Matsushima.
+Kanrantei (観瀾亭), a stunning Momoyama-style teahouse, offers a serene view of Matsushima Bay.
+Its name, meaning “place to view ripples on water,” perfectly reflects the peaceful ambiance of the location, where visitors can enjoy sweeping vistas of the calm sea and the surrounding islands.
+Originally constructed in Kyoto by the renowned samurai lord Toyotomi Hideyoshi, the teahouse was later gifted to Date Masamune, a powerful feudal lord.
+Afterward, Masamune’s son relocated it to its present site in the tranquil surroundings of Matsushima, where it continues to stand as a symbol of both cultural and historical significance.

 Hours and Fees